JeanMILPIED/the-engineering-manager-stack/README.md

 #### Follow Scrum and Sprints and Workload
 - use github roadmap tool
 - what are the best sprint following tools ?
+- do custom dashboards in JIRA and communicate them
+- do custom automatisation in JIRA

 #### Evaluate Dev and Cloud Costs and TCO
 - Hugging Face example : https://huggingface.co/blog/dhuynh95/ai-tco-calculator

 #### Build sharable Rules documents
 - with Notion (free)
-- the BUG decision tool:
+- the BUG decision tool: 1 page notion

 #### Boost coding efficiency and Code Documentation
 - https://www.cursor.com/pricing (Cursor is 20$/month)